utshomax/postman-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 You can also invite a user to join your team with a link.
 To do so, select **Copy Invite Link**.

+#### Understanding invite permissions

 Team [Admins and Super Admins](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can send invitations for any role type.
 On [Free, Basic, and Professional plans](https://www.postman.com/pricing/), users with the Developer role can invite external users as Developers automatically, without the need for approval by a Team Admin.

 If the team member sending the invitation isn't a Developer inviting another Developer on a Free, Basic, or Professional plan or a Team Admin on any plan, their request to add external users to your Postman team will be shared with you for approval.
 You can review these requests in your [team dashboard](https://go.postman.co/settings/team/members) and choose to approve or dismiss them.
-If you approve the request, Postman will send an invitation to the individual. <!-- TODO: verify -->
+If you approve the request, Postman sends an invitation to the individual.

 You can also allow Postman users from your company to request to join your team by enabling [team discovery](/docs/collaborating-in-postman/working-with-your-team/enabling-team-discovery/#enabling-team-discovery).